Vicky Pruim

-Vicky Pruim (born 24 February 1974) is a Belgian-born Swedish darts player who plays internationally for Sweden and in competitive darting events around the world.
+Vicky Pruim (born 24 February 1974) is a Belgian-born Swedish darts player who played internationally for Belgium and Sweden, and competes in competitive darting events around the world.

 Pruim started her career in 1987, successfully defending her Belgium No. 1 ladies title for 13 years.
 She moved to Sweden in 2002, where she gained Swedish nationality, and became part of the Swedish Darts Federation national team.
 She qualified for the BDO World Darts Championship in 2002, 2018, and 2020.
 Pruim reached the last 16 of the 2022 WDF World Darts Championship.
 She won the women's singles Gold Medal for Sweden at the 2017 WDF World Cup in Japan and achieved bronze for Sweden at the 2019 WDF World Cup in Romania.
-Pruim moved to England in 2019 and now resides in Chester with her partner Lainey Webb.
+Pruim won PDC Women’s Series event 12 in 2026.
+Pruim moved to England in 2019 and now resides in Chester.

 Career

 1990–2002

 In 1990, Pruim reached the Final of the WDF Europe Cup.
 In 1999, she reached the Last 16 of the WDF World Cup and Quarter Final of the World Masters.
 In 2001, she won the Dutch Open.
 She reached the Semi Final of the 2002 BDO World Darts Championship, where she lost to Trina Gulliver 2–0.